 - general surgery

-All other private hospital specialty position applicants with specialities that are not listed above, please contact the DoH (Federal) and provide written advice that the speciality in requested location(s) is declared a DWS.
+All other private hospital specialty position applicants with specialties that are not listed above, please contact the DoH (Federal) and provide written advice that the specialty in requested location(s) is declared a DWS.
 The DoH (Federal) can be contacted by email: 19AB@health.gov.au.

 The Applicant must provide evidence of comprehensive advertising for a minimum of 4 weeks within the past 12 months.
 A copy of the advertisement is required.
 Within the past 12 months is defined as within 12 months of the application's receipt by the Area of Need Unit.
 The advertising posting date and closing date must be clearly shown on the advertisement.

 - be wide ranging to attract a maximum audience